As part of the ArcGIS platform, Portal for ArcGIS and ArcGIS for Desktop can be used together for sharing maps, layers, and packages.

 You can publish feature or tile layers from ArcGIS Pro to your portal.
 Add layers to a map in your project and click Share As Web Layer on the Share tab to get started.

 Your portal must have a hosting server for you to share tile and feature layers from ArcGIS Pro.
-See Share a web layer in the ArcGIS Pro help for complete instructions.
+See Introduction to sharing web layers in the ArcGIS Pro help for complete instructions.

 Share scene layers